Hyperon spin correlation in high-energy heavy-ion collisions

 where $\mu_B$ is the baryon chemical potential.
 Analogously, the spin correlation in Eq.~(\ref{spin-correlation-tensor}) is calculated via

 where $P_i^\mu,\,f_i,\,i=1,2$ are functions of $x_i^\mu$ and $p_i^\mu$, and particles $1$, $2$ denote $\Lambda$ or $\bar{\Lambda}$ hyperons.

 \paragraph{\bf Numerical setup.}

-In this work, we employ the CLVisc hydrodynamic model \cite{Pang:2018zzo,Wu:2021fjf,Wu:2022mkr} to generate the hadronization hypersurface and the corresponding hydrodynamic fields.
-This hypersurface is determined by the local energy density reaching the freeze-out condition, $\varepsilon_\text{frz}=0.4 \text{ GeV}/\text{fm}^3$.
-Here, we use an event-averaged smooth initial profile, which is generated by averaging over 5000 fluctuating SMASH initial events in a given centrality bin.
-This initial condition can capture the main features of the $\Lambda$ polarization, as shown in Refs.~\cite{Wu:2022mkr,Fu:2021pok,Fu:2020oxj,Becattini:2021iol}.
-High-statistics and more detailed event-by-event simulations are left for future studies.
+In this work, we employ the CLVisc hydrodynamic model \cite{Pang:2018zzo,Wu:2021fjf,Yi:2021ryh,Wu:2022mkr} to generate the hadronization hypersurface and the corresponding hydrodynamic fields.
+To calculate the spin correlation induced by hydrodynamic effects, i.e., $P^\mu_\omega$, $P^\mu_\text{shear}$, and $P^\mu_\text{SHE}$, we first extract space-time-dependent values of $\varpi_{\mu\nu}$, $\xi_{\mu\nu}$, $T$, and $\mu_s$ for 5000 event-by-event simulations with fluctuating SMASH initial conditions \cite{Wu:2022mkr,Fu:2021pok,Fu:2020oxj,Becattini:2021iol}.
+The hadronization hypersurface is determined by the local energy density reaching $0.4 \text{ GeV}/\text{fm}^3$.
+Then, the spin correlation in absence of SFFs is evaluated using Eqs.~(\ref{spin-correlation-tensor}), (\ref{spin-correlation}), (\ref{eq:relation-between-polarizations}), and (\ref{Average-P1-P2}).

-To calculate the spin correlation induced by hydrodynamic effects, i.e., $P^\mu_\omega$, $P^\mu_\text{shear}$, and $P^\mu_\text{SHE}$, we first extract space-time-dependent values of $\varpi_{\mu\nu}$, $\xi_{\mu\nu}$, $T$, and $\mu_s$ from numerical simulations to obtain the spin polarization of $s$ ($\bar{s}$).
-Then, the spin correlation is evaluated using Eqs.~(\ref{spin-correlation-tensor}), (\ref{spin-correlation}), (\ref{eq:relation-between-polarizations}), and (\ref{Average-P1-P2}).
 Furthermore, we assume that fluctuations of the vector $\phi$ field have very weak correlations to hydrodynamic quantities.
 This implies that we can neglect the correlation between the polarization induced by hydrodynamic effects and that induced by the $\phi$ field.
-We further assume that the $\phi$ field tensor $F^\phi_{\mu\nu}$ fluctuates in space-time while the field-field correlation is parameterized as
+We assume that the $\phi$ field tensor $F^\phi_{\mu\nu}$ fluctuates in space-time while the field-field correlation is parameterized as

 while other unlisted components are zero.
 The long-distance correlation is suppressed by a Gaussian function